jrnewton/loc8r/ERRATA.md

 - Page 182:  the Extra credit blurb (pass in max distance) indicates the code is on the author's github but I do not see it.

 - Page 187 / Listing 6.5
-  - the 'coords' property has a syntax error.
-It is missing it's property name 'coordinates'.
+  - Syntax error on the 'coords' property, it is missing the property name 'coordinates'.

-  - the opening hours also has a syntax error.
-It is missing it's property name 'openingHours'.
+  - Syntax error on opening times data, it is missing the property name 'openingTimes'.